AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a broad_histology (>2 samples), the fusion was specific to the broad_histology.
 We removed calls for which one gene was 5' or 3' fused to more than five different other genes within a sample as potential false positives.
 We annotated putative driver fusions and prioritized fusions when at least one fused gene was a known kinase, oncogene, tumor suppressor, curated transcription factor, on the COSMIC Cancer Gene Census list.
-We also annotated fusions between pairs of genes that were observed in TCGA.
+We also annotated fusions between pairs of genes where the fusion was observed in TCGA.
 We also gather counts for recurrent fusions and fused genes found in more than 3 participants per histology and represent them as binary matrices per sample.

 #### Inputs from data download
-* pbta-fusion-starfusion.tsv.gz : aggregated starfusion calls ; a column tumor_id with the samples BS ID is added to each sample files
+* pbta-fusion-starfusion.tsv.gz : aggregated starfusion calls; a column tumor_id with the samples BS ID is added to each sample files
 * pbta-fusion-arriba.tsv.gz : aggregated arriba calls; a column tumor_id with the samples BS ID is added to each sample files ; a column annots is added from running FusionAnnotator
 * pbta-gene-expression-rsem-fpkm.polya.rds : aggregated polya samples fpkm data
 * pbta-gene-expression-rsem-fpkm.stranded.rds : aggregated stranded fpm data